Our 10 Best Fans for Cooling the Home, Tested and Reviewed

 Noise

 Noise is always a factor when it comes to fans.
 Some manufacturers even list their fans’ noise outputs in terms of decibels.
 The lower the decibel rating, the quieter the fan.
-Fans that run at 35 decibels are considered “whisper quiet,” while those above 50 decibels may be considered a replacement for white noise.
+Quiet fans that run at 35 decibels are considered “whisper quiet,” while those above 50 decibels may be considered a replacement for white noise.

 It is possible to find large fans that move a lot of air without creating a lot of noise.
 These models are usually very expensive and might even feature bladeless designs.
 They keep the air moving without drowning out conversations.
 On the other hand, there are cheap fans that are small and create a lot of sound, and one of these models might be the best fan for sleeping for folks with noisy neighbors or busy streets.